 Wouldn’t it be smarter to end the caffeine addiction once and for all, give your adrenals some relief, and strengthen those tendons and ligaments so your back doesn’t go out all the time anymore?

-How to Determine if Adrenal Burnout is a Problem
+How to Determine if Chronic Back Pain is from Adrenal Burnout

 If you suspect that adrenal burnout is causing your chronic back pain, here are some simple at home tests to determine if you are on the right track as described by Dr. L. Wilson MD: